robinmj/RobolectricSample/README.md

     a.
 Use `VCS -> Checkout from Version Control -> Git` to clone this project.
 Set *Vcs Repository URL* to `git@github.com:robinmj/RobolectricSample.git`
     b.
 AndroidStudio will ask you if you want to open the build.gradle file.
 Choose *Yes*.
 This will open the `Import Project from Gradle` dialog.
 Make sure "Use default gradle wrapper" is selected, then click *Yes* again.

-### 2. Install android-20 ADK and Tools
+### 2. Install android-20 sdk and tools

-If you don't have the android-20 SDK and tools installed, you will see a "Failed to sync Gradle project" error message.
+If you don't have the android-20 sdk and tools installed, you will see a "Failed to sync Gradle project" error message.
 You can then click "Install missing platform(s) and sync project" to fix this.

 ### 3. Setup Task to compile and include test classes
 In Android Studio you need to add a new Run-Configuration.